geokyr/ece-ntua-programming-languages-i/README.md

 ## Lab Assignments

 There were 3 lab assignments in total.
-Each lab included a set of problems that had to be solved using the programming languages that were taught during the course, namely C++, Standard ML, Prolog, Python and Java.
+Each lab included a set of problems that had to be solved using the programming languages that were taught during the course, namely Standard ML, Prolog, Python and Java.
 The goal was to become familiar with Object Oriented, Functional and Logic Programming Languages.

 The first lab included 2 problems that had to be solved in both C++ and Standard ML.